RayTracing/raytracing.github.io/README.md

 ## Corrections
 If you spot errors or have suggested corrections, please [submit issues via GitHub][].

 Acknowledgements
 -----------------
 Thanks to Dave Hart and Jean Buckley for help on the original manuscript.

 Thanks to Paul Melis, Nakata Daisuke, Filipe Scur, Vahan Sosoyan, and Matthew Heimlich for finding errors.

+Thanks to Tatsuya Ogawa and Aaryaman Vasishta for code improvements.

+Thanks to Steve Hollasch, Trevor David Black, Berna Kabadayı and Lorenzo Mancini for translating the book to Markdeep and moving it to the web.